 - reduce the risk of spread of PEDV infection in other pigs

-Contact the Animal and Plant Health Agency (APHA) who will notify the Agriculture and Horticulture Development Board Pork (AHDB Pork).
+Contact the Defra Rural Services Helpline on 03000 200 301.
+They will notify the Agriculture and Horticulture Development Board Pork (AHDB Pork).

-Contact Quality Meat Scotland via the Scottish Pig Disease Control Centre (SPDCC).
+Contact Quality Meat Scotland via the Scottish Pig Disease Control Centre (SPDCC) on 01466 705 247.

 PED is not a notifiable disease in Wales.
 You should contact your vet who can get testing advice from the APHA Veterinary Investigation Centre in Carmarthen.